cjmet/WeatherKitty/Project.md

 ### Project Current Work and Fixes

-- [ ] fix state and zip to not try numbers.
+- [ ] GeoAddress to middle for mobile, display full icons, smaller text
-- [ ] test "100 main, 40831" - DOH!
-- [ ] "City, State", "State", "Search" by ghcnd
-  - [ ] Testing
+  - [ ] if it gets too small hide the logo.
-- [ ] Check and fix overflow in widgets.
-"Chance Rain Showers Then mostly Cloud 35\*F - 50%"
-- [ ] Add a "NO DATA" label, and change hidden to an optional Attribute HideNoDAta="false"
 - [ ] add a query for GetAvailableChartTypes()

 #### Project Priority 2